yatharthsharma/TwitterBot/README.md

  - delete a DM
  - follow a user
  - unfollow a user
-2. Advance Functionalities
+2. Advanced Functionalities
- - Stream data using twitterStream API and perform the basic functionalies (mentioned above) based on a critera.
+ - Stream data using twitterStream API and perform the basic functionalities (mentioned above) based on a criteria.
- - Use twitter REST API to get tweets done in past and perform the basic functionalies based on a critera.
+ - Use twitter REST API to get tweets done in past and perform the basic functionalities based on a criteria.

 # Code structure
- - api_access_object -> twitter_api.py contains all the twtter API calls.
+ - api_access_object -> twitter_api.py contains all the twitter API calls.
- - api_key.csv contains the twitter api keys (I have not pushed my own API key, your are required to add your own API key in this file).
+ - api_key.csv contains the twitter API keys (I have not pushed my own API key, you are required to add your own API key in this file).
- - twitter_bot.py contains the 4 advance functionalities of twitterBot
+ - twitter_bot.py contains the 4 advanced functionalities of TwitterBot

 # functions description:
 1. functions in twitter_api.py are self explanatory.